-Born into a family of civil servants in India, I have been groomed from early childhood to serve the community, nation, and humanity itself.
-My early education prepared me well for the rigors of higher education, since I attended schools of the highest rank – especially in Math and Science – with strong discipline and organization.
-I always ranked among the top three performers in my class, especially in science.
-In addition, my hands are naturally gifted; while still a child my drawings were published on several occasions in the local newspaper.
-I also began noticing the importance of dental care during my childhood, when I saw that the mouths of most of the people in my community were clearly in very bad condition, with brown-colored teeth, from chewing smokeless tobacco products for a major portion of the day.
-I later realized that the tobacco use could lead to cancer and finally death, but most of the population who used it were unaware of it, and this situation was prevalent all over India, not just my community.
+Born into a family of civil servants in India, I have been groomed from early childhood to serve the community, nation, and humanity.
+My early education prepared me well for the rigors of higher education since I attended schools of the highest rank – especially in Math and Science – with solid discipline and organization.
+I consistently ranked among the top three performers in my class, especially in science.
+In addition, my hands are naturally gifted; while still a child, my drawings were published in the local newspaper on several occasions.
+I also began noticing the importance of dental care during my childhood when I saw that the mouths of most of the people in my community were clearly in terrible condition, many with brown-colored teeth, from chewing smokeless tobacco products.
+I later realized that tobacco use could lead to cancer and death, but most of the population who used it were unaware.
+This situation was prevalent all over India, not just in my community.

-Growing up in a country where oral pharyngeal cancer rates are very high, even among women, I came to feel called to dentistry in response to the extensive misery that I saw around me on a daily basis.
-Following my strong performance at XXXX High School, I entered the Government Dental College and Hospital in XXXX where I received extensive education and training in the preclinical and clinical aspects of dentistry and distinguished myself as a student.
-My yearlong practicum experience included vast amounts of hands-on experience in a government clinic where people came from miles around for free treatment.
-I attended to dozens of patients each day which gave me a keen sense of pride and self-satisfaction; and I found myself further motivated to make helping the underserved a permanent, cornerstone aspect of my personal philosophy of dental care.
-I volunteered much of my time both during and after dental school working with community-based dental camps.
-I worked for several months in a private clinic, which also helped to hone my skills, and I learned a great deal about many of the challenges involved in running a successful office that will help me no matter what setting I work in.
+Growing up in a country where oral pharyngeal cancer rates are very high, even among women, I came to feel called to dentistry in response to the extensive misery I saw around me daily.
+Following my strong performance at XXXX High School, I entered the Government Dental College and Hospital in XXXX, where I received extensive education and training in dentistry's preclinical and clinical aspects and distinguished myself as a student.
+My yearlong practicum experience included hands-on experience in a government clinic where people came from miles around for free treatment.
+I attended to dozens of patients daily, giving me a keen sense of pride and self-satisfaction.
+I found myself further motivated to make helping the underserved a permanent, cornerstone aspect of my philosophy of dental care.
+I volunteered much of my time working with community-based dental camps during and after dental school.
+I worked for several months in a private clinic, which also helped hone my skills, and I learned a great deal about many of the challenges in running a successful office that will help me no matter what setting I work in.

-The center of my world has long been public/community-focused oral health, leading me to begin studying towards the Masters of Public Health (MPH) at the University of XXXX Health Science Center (XXXX).
-The knowledge and experience I gained in this program has taught me the public health practices that will enable me to reach deep into the population and render my dental services to the most vulnerable.
-While at XXXX I have enjoyed volunteering with the pediatric mobile clinic by doing oral health screenings and checkups with other dentists.
+The center of my world has long been public/community-focused oral health, leading me to begin studying for the Master of Public Health (MPH) at the University of XXXX Health Science Center.
+The knowledge and experience I gained in this program have taught me the public health practices that will enable me to reach deep into the population and render my dental services to the most vulnerable.
+While at XXXX, I have enjoyed volunteering with the pediatric mobile clinic by doing oral health screenings and checkups with other dentists.

-I have observed and assisted Dr. XXXX DDS here in XXXX, Texas as much as I have been able over a period of several months and I continue to become increasingly enlightened concerning state-of-the-art dental practice here by him and several other dentists who take the time to steer me in the right direction.
-I am especially excited about continuing to learn advanced techniques and mastering the latest technological opportunities.
+I have observed and assisted Dr. XXXX DDS here in XXXX, Texas, as I have been able over several months.
+I continue to become increasingly enlightened concerning state-of-the-art dental practice here by him and several other dentists who take the time to steer me in the right direction.
+I am incredibly excited about continuing to learn advanced techniques and mastering the latest technological opportunities.
 Along with my passion for staying abreast of the literature concerning all new things in dentistry, my teachers and colleagues have also complimented me on my manual dexterity and communication skills, close attention to detail, and my endless desire to learn - combined with patience, empathy and a great need to be of service to the underserved in particular.

-After graduation, I would like to do work in a community clinic and/or with the military; perhaps serving as a dentist with an NGO abroad or a government institution.
-My long-term dream is to return to India and utilize the experience I will have gained during my many years in the U.S. by providing dental services and public health initiatives, contributing my best to making a difference in the country that has some of the highest oral cancer rates in the world.
+After graduation, I would like to work in a community clinic, perhaps serving as a dentist with an NGO abroad or a government institution.
+My long-term dream is to return to India and utilize the experience I will have gained during my years in the U.S. by providing dental services and public health initiatives, contributing my best to making a difference in the country with some of the highest oral cancer rates in the world.

-I look forward to getting admitted into your program and living my dream.
+I look forward to getting admitted into your program and living my dream in public health dentistry.